Explore page¶

 After you have saved the file you can then open it using a program that can open CSV or XLSX file (e.g. using Excel).

-If you click on DOWNLOAD DATA REPORT, a popup warning you it may take some time appears.
+, a popup warning you it may take some time appears.

 After which, you wil be redirected to a new tab in your web browser where you can view the PDF report and the report will be downloaded to your computer.

-If you would like to view charts about different species you will need to navigate to the CHARTS tab of the EXPLORE page.
-To get there, click on the EXPLORE link in the navigation bar and then click on the CHARTS tab.
+If you would like to view charts about different species you will need to navigate to the CHARTS

 On this page, you can view various charts associated with the chosen species here.
 If you adjust the filters, the charts you see will change and display different information.

-To download the charts, you can click on 1️⃣ the DOWNLOAD DATA VISUALISATIONS button.
-A popup warning you it may take some time appears.
+To download the charts, you can click on 1️⃣ the DOWNLOAD DATA VISUALISATIONS

 After that, the PDF file will be downloaded to your system.

-Charts Description
+Charts Description¶

 Referring to the description of each chart will provide a clearer understanding.

-Number of properties per population category (count) of species for year chart
+Number of properties per population category (count) of species for year chart¶

 This chart illustrates the distribution of properties across population categories, based on the total population sizes of the selected species for the chosen year.
 The population is categorised into six groups.
 Each bar represents the count of properties per population category, categorised by property type.

-Number of properties per population category (population density) of species for year chart
+Number of properties per population category (population density) of species for year chart¶

 This chart illustrates the distribution of properties across population density categories, based on the total population densities of the selected species for the chosen year.
 Population density is calculated by dividing population size by the available area for the species, which is then grouped into six categories.
 Each bar represents the count of properties per population density category, categorised by property type.

-Number of properties per categories of area (ha) for species for year chart
+Number of properties per categories of area (ha) for species for year chart¶

 This chart illustrates the distribution of total property size (in hectares) for the chosen year and selected species.
 The property area is categorised into six groups.
 Each bar represents the count of properties per property area range, categorised by property type.

-Number of properties per categories of area (ha) available to species for year chart
+Number of properties per categories of area (ha) available to species for year chart¶

 This chart illustrates the distribution area available to the selected species (in hectares) for the chosen year, which may be a subset of the total size of the property.
 The area available to species is categorised into six groups.
 Each bar represents the count of properties per area available to species on the property, categorised by property type.

-Total count of species per province chart
+Total count of species per province chart¶

 This chart illustrates the total population size of the selected species per province for the chosen year.

-Activity count as % of total population of species for year chart
+Activity count as % of total population of species for year chart¶

 This chart illustrates the proportions of animals for the selected species, expressed as a percentage of the total population, under different activities for the chosen year.
 The text above each bar expresses the total count per activity for the chosen year.
 The total population size is assumed to be the net population size after all reported activities have been conducted.

-Total count per population estimate category for species for year chart
+Total count per population estimate category for species for year chart¶

 This chart illustrates the population estimate for the selected species split into the count method used for the chosen year.

-Mean and standard deviation of age classes for species chart
+Mean and standard deviation of age classes for species chart¶

 This chart illustrates the mean and standard deviation of population demographics (age and gender) of the selected species and year across properties categorised by property type.
 Note these data reflect only the properties for which demographic information is available.

-If you would like to view trends for different species you will need to navigate to the TRENDS tab of the EXPLORE page.
-To get there, click on the EXPLORE link in the navigation bar and then click on the TRENDS tab.
+If you would like to view trends for different species you will need to navigate to the TRENDS

 On this page, you can view various trend charts associated with the chosen species here.
 If you adjust the filters, the charts you see will change and display different information.

-To download the trend charts, you can click on 1️⃣ the DOWNLOAD JSON DOCUMENT button.
+To download the trend charts, you can click on 1️⃣ the DOWNLOAD JSON DOCUMENT

 You will then be prompted to save the trends data to your computer.